unlimited free generation — no credit card needed Try ZSky →

 What Python libraries do I need to call an AI image API?

 You only need the requests library, which comes pre-installed with most Python distributions.
 For async workflows, use aiohttp or httpx.
-No special SDK is required since ZSky AI uses a standard REST API that any HTTP client can call.
+No special SDK is required — most AI image APIs use standard REST endpoints that any HTTP client can call.

 How do I handle errors when calling an AI image API from Python?